Janudis/Extended-Kalman-Filter-GPS_IMU/README.md

 utm.h: Header file containing the definition of the utm_coords struct and the utmconv namespace, which provides functions for converting between geodetic and UTM coordinates.

-main_utm.cpp: The main C++ file that reads input data from a CSV file, performs the GPS and IMU fusion using the EKF, and outputs the estimated position and orientation.
+main_utm.cpp: The main C++ file that reads input data from a CSV file in UTM system, performs the GPS and IMU fusion using the EKF, and outputs the estimated position and orientation.
 (Use main.cpp for ENU coordinate system).

 # Input Data Format
 The input data is expected to be in a CSV file (localization_log2.csv) with the following columns: